Many people who are about to be screened for employment wonder, does speeding ticket show up on background check?

 The obvious exceptions are jobs that require driving or the operating of heavy machinery.
 If an individual has a record of reckless driving, then having this person drive a company car or operate heavy machinery as part of their work carries a significant legal risk to the company, should that employee cause someone harm.

-Do You Have to Report Speeding Tickets on Job Applications?
+Do You Have To Report Speeding Tickets on Job Applications?
 (Will a Speeding Ticket Keep Me From Getting a Job?)

 Speeding tickets are highly common infractions and are seldom a factor in a job.
 Some jobs that require lots of driving will likely run an MVR check which will reveal traffic infractions such as speeding tickets.
 However, even in this case only having numerous speeding tickets is likely to have an effect on employment opportunities.